 Placemats are a super fun way to dress up your table for a special meal or even just to add some nice color to your kitchen.
-Today I’m going to share this basic placemat tutorial with you so that you can make your own.
+Today I’m going to share with you all how to sew a placemat.

 To make your own placemats you will need: